kontent-ai/delivery-sdk-net/README.md

 ```

-By default SDK reads the configuration `DeliveryOptions` from yor appsettings.json.
+By default SDK reads the configuration `DeliveryOptions` from your appsettings.json.
 You can also set up a `DeliveryOptions` manually by the [DeliveryOptionsBuilder](https://github.com/Kentico/kontent-delivery-sdk-net/blob/master/Kentico.Kontent.Delivery/Builders/DeliveryOptions/DeliveryOptionsBuilder.cs).

 If you need to use more configuration for your `IDeliveryClient` you can register named `DeliveryClient`.